sonbyj01/sonbyj01.github.io/_posts/2020-05-24-Automate-web-scrapping-weather.markdown

 a dictionary that contains all the weather data, date, and time, I finally convert it to a data frame.
 I then see if there's already data within the previous data frame; if so, then append, if not, then reassign.
 And finally, send the entire data back to the pickle file.

+And there you have it!
+That's Webscrapping 101!

 -----

 # Part 2: Automating webscrapper script

-Because there are libraries that the python script needs and I don't want to install them globally, I created a virtual environment that will be sourced each time the script runs.
-In the script.sh, I first source the virtual environment that I created and installed the dependecies for my python script.
-I then enter the folder of the project.
-The reason I do this is because I was getting an issue where the pickle file woudn't be able to save in the directory that I specificed in the python script.
-Now after turning the python script into an executable, I run the script and then deactivate the virtual environment because I don't need it anymore.
-This script runs every 15 minutes on one of my servers via crontab.
-When using this script on your own machine, make sure you update the absolute path for your machine specifically.
-I also included the format of the crontab line that I used to run the script every 15 minutes.
+Now I have a small little desktop that's acting as my 'server' (I only call it that because I never shut it down).
+It currently runs CentOS...
+7?
+8?
+9?
+10?
+Eh, at least I remember how to count.
+Anywho, my plan was to run this script every 15 minutes so I can collect data at that interval.
+So to go about this, I decided to just use the default cron utility.
+However, one of the good practices that I've learned over the years is to create virtual environments for my python projects, instead of installing them directly to the global directory.
+The issue is that I don't know how to activate the virtual environment and then run my script and then turn it back off...
+Unless I create a bash script!

+So that's exactly what I did.
+Essentially in this bash script, I am turning on the virtual environment that contains the installed packages needed for the program, I run the program, and then I turn off the virtual environment.
+And this all happens every 15 minutes!
+Now I will let the record show that I was running into an issue where if I ran the script with its absolute path, it won't actually allow the program to save the pickle...
+Wack man...
+So I instead decided to just change directories into the project folder and run the script relatively.

 ```bash
 crontab -e
 # insert -> */15 * * * * /home/helen/projects/weather_scrapper/script.sh
 ```

+And now boom, you have a thing collecting weather data every 15 minutes!

 -----

 # Part 3: Graphing collected data

-I'm not too sure what I'm going to do with the data that I've been collecting but for now I decided to learn how to use Plotly and graph the data!
-After opening the pickle, I iterated through each row, appending the date and time (which I string formatted first), temperature, dew point, humidity, and rainfall into separate lists because these lists are going to be used as the y-values with respective to the date time.
-Afterwards, we add each individual 'trace', or line graph in this case, by stating the x-axis as the date-time string that was formatted beforehand and each y-axis as a different trace.
+By this point, I've sort of lost my purpose...
+I, more or less, just wanted to graph some stuff and play around with Plotly.
+So, I wrote a separate program called 'graph.py' that does exactly that!
+In the program, after opening the pickle, I iterated through each row, appending the date and time (which I string formatted first), temperature, dew point, humidity, and rainfall into separate lists because these lists are going to be used as the y-values with respective to the date time.
+Afterwards, I added each individual 'trace', or line graph in this case, by stating the x-axis as the date-time string that was formatted beforehand and each y-axis as a different trace.

 ```python
 fig.add_trace(